 "Edelweiss" (ever a favorite), is a good one for beginners... there is lots to be learned from the long drawn-out vowels of "weiss" in the word "edelweiss."
 (My students start to believe that every vowel sound is an "ah"!)
 "My Favorite Things" has a great chromatic line at the climax, rather hard, but good practice, ending with the difficult word "thi-i-i-ings!"
 They have to really listen to themselves.

-"Sixteen Going On Seventeen" is great for a couple of teenagers, boy and girl.
+"Sixteen Going On Seventeen" is great for a couple of teenagers, boy and girl, although it is mostly unison singing - first one, then the other.
 "Sound of Music" is very pretty.

 But the rest -- "Do-Re-Mi" and "So Long, Farewell," need groups to be effective, and like most musical numbers, benefit from a little bit of staging.
 Oh, yes, I forgot -- "Climb Every Mountain."
 No thank you, it is not a favorite of mine.
 Not to sing, not to play (think crashing octaves), and not to listen to either except in the choral/orchestral version during the end credits as the Von Trapp family makes their way over the mountains.
 Then I love it, and even hum along.